To Be the Apprentice of a Newborn

 Are we present enough to see this?

 We – the shepherds – are the apprentices.
-We look to this infant lying in manger to teach us the way of selflessness for the sake of the flock.
-The baby surrounded by the oxen and the donkeys teach us what it means to guide and lead, by being present with those we guide and lead.
-An infant is without thoughts about the past or the future, but resides in the moment.
-An infant does not judge us or ponder things for too long but simply breathes in and out with us, letting us know what we need to do by our watching and listening.
+We look to this infant lying in a manger to teach us the way of selflessness for the sake of the flock.
+The baby surrounded by the oxen and the donkeys teaches us what it means to guide and lead, by being present with those we guide and lead.

-The little one cooing there in the manger teaches us that there is power in vulnerability, there is power letting love feed and nurture us.
+The little one cooing there in the manger teaches us that there is power in vulnerability, there is power in letting love feed and nurture us.

 In the Nativity Story we have a story of commoners.
-At the center of the story is common people who’ve been waiting for some truth, who’ve been waiting for some joy, who’ve been waiting for some hope, who’ve been waiting for a love that saves them.
+At the center of the story are common people who’ve been waiting for some truth, who’ve been waiting for some joy, who’ve been waiting for some hope, who’ve been waiting for a love that saves them.

 And so from the crib to the cross, Jesus walks the way of the lowly good shepherd.
 He defies raw power by being a servant.
 He overcomes hate with love.
 He resists violence with nonviolence.
 He accepts his victimhood.
 As the ultimate victim, he becomes the victor.
 And in him, salvation is given and sin and death defeated, as the Universalist teaching tells us.